Party Roles and Composition in DnD 5e

 Is a Face Fun?

-If you have any interest in being a social character and influencing NPCs, being a face makes that a lot more gratifying and rewarding.
-There will be times when you think of something brilliant for your character to say, but if you botch your Persuasion roll, an NPC might still distrust you.
-There will be some games without a real social aspect, but most games will involve conversations with NPCs, and being a face makes that much easier.
+If you’re interested in being a social character and influencing NPCs, being a face makes that a lot more gratifying and rewarding.
+You may think of something brilliant for your character to say, but if you botch your Persuasion roll, an NPC might still distrust you.
+There will be some games without a real social aspect, but most games involve conversations with NPCs, and being a face makes that much easier.

 Infiltration

 Infiltration characters excel in stealth, breaking & entering, and general trickery.
 (Disarming traps falls here too.)
-Usually requires a high Dexterity stat and proficiency with Thieves' Tools.
-A decent Investigation skill can be helpful too.
+This usually requires a high Dexterity stat and proficiency with Thieves’ Tools.
+A decent Investigation skill can be helpful.

 There’s one class that’s all about this: Rogues.
 Every Rogue is good at this.
 Many other classes have subclasses with some Rogue-ish qualities, like the Trickery Cleric and Shadow Monk, but you can also build most characters to have these proficiencies if desired.
 Some character backgrounds, such as Criminal, will grant proficiency in Thieves’ Tools.

-Armorer Artificers can also choose the Infiltrator model armor, which greatly increases their stealth capabilities.
-They can craft items that increase other infiltration skills, like Gloves of Thievery, and they get some utility magic options that can help with this too.
+Armorer Artificers can also choose the Infiltrator model armor to increase their stealth capabilities.
+They can craft items that increase other infiltration skills, like Gloves of Thievery, and they get some utility magic options.

 Some spells can grant these abilities too, such as Knock to open locks and Pass Without Trace to make the party good at sneaking, so some spellcasters can fill this role, assuming they can spare the spell slots.